Nazanin Zaghari-Ratcliffe: 1971 arms deal dispute

 This is a longstanding case and relates to contracts signed over 40 years ago with the pre-revolution Iranian regime.
 We and the Iranians reject any idea the two issues are linked.
-Funding to settle the debt was paid to the High Court by the Treasury and the International Military Services in 2002.
+Funding to settle the debt was paid to the High Court by the Treasury and the International Military Services (IMS) in 2002.
 Iran's Ministry of Defence remains subject to EU sanctions.

 Richard Ratcliffe reaffirmed his belief that his wife was being used as a bargaining chip in the dispute over the unpaid IMS debt and talks over the Joint Comprehensive Plan of Action nuclear enrichment deal with Iran.
 However, he believed recent reports on Iranian TV suggested the governments were in the middle of negotiations.
 On 2 May 2021, British Foreign Secretary Dominic Raab said Iran was using Zaghari-Ratcliffe in "a cat-and-mouse game", and her treatment "amounts to torture".
 The debt repayment deal failed, which Prime Minister Boris Johnson later explained as "difficult to settle and square away for all sorts of reasons to do with sanctions".

 On 16 March 2022, Foreign Secretary Liz Truss announced that after months of negotiations the government had paid the debt of £393.8 million to Iran, ring-fenced for humanitarian use only.
 The same day the travel ban on Zaghari-Ratcliffe was rescinded and she flew back to the UK.

 On 21 March 2022, the House of Commons Foreign Affairs Select Committee announced it would hold an inquiry into the delay in paying the debt to Iran.
 The former Middle East minister Alistair Burt had written to the committee stating that even while in office he could not discover which part of government was resisting paying the debt, and suggested the committee should now investigate.